We’re now into that time the year that accountants and other tax preparers refer to as “tax season.”

 Since so many people are self-employed—many maintaining corporations in the process—it’s worth noting that corporate entities work on a different filing schedule.

-The filing deadline for both corporations and S corporations is March 15.
-Or rather, the 15th of the third month after the corporation’s tax year ends.
+The filing deadline for both corporations and S corporations is March 17th in 2014.
+Or rather, the 15th of the third month after the corporation’s tax year ends (this year the 15th falls on a weekend).
 Many corporations follow the calendar year.
 If the corporation doesn’t then the third month rule applies after their fiscal year ends.

 Tax estimates are also required to be paid by corporations four times per year.